Chart Color Schemes

 Hoppers Crossing - North is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Hoppers Crossing - North's population, as of November 2025, is approximately 18,519.
+As of Nov 2025, Hoppers Crossing - North's population is approximately 18,519.
 This figure represents an increase of 73 people since the 2021 Census, which recorded a population of 18,446.
-The growth from June 2024's estimated resident population of 18,413 and 66 validated new addresses is attributed to this change.
-This results in a population density of 1,697 persons per square kilometer, exceeding the average seen across national locations assessed by AreaSearch.
-Overseas migration accounted for approximately 66.3% of recent population gains in the area.
+The change is inferred from ABS data showing an estimated resident population of 18,413 as of June 2024 and the addition of 66 validated new addresses since the Census date.
+This results in a population density ratio of 1,697 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Overseas migration contributed approximately 66.3% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area.
-For areas not covered, it employs Victoria's State Government Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
-Growth rates by age group are applied across all areas until 2041.
-Future population projections indicate above median growth for national statistical areas.
-By 2041, the area is expected to grow by 2,543 persons, reflecting a total increase of 13.1% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Based on the latest annual ERP population numbers, an above median population growth is projected for the area, with an expected increase of 2,543 persons by 2041, reflecting a total increase of 13.1% over the 17 years.

 Frequently Asked Questions - Population